marcmodin/terramate-workshop/README.md

 To switch to the appropriate branch for each part of the workshop, use the following commands:

 > [!WARNING]
-> Since you will basically create a new git repository, all branches are considered unrelated and lack shared history between the branches.
-As such you need to `git merge main --allow-unrelated-histories` to merge main into the branch you are working on.
+> Since you will basically created a new git repository and included all branches, branches are considered unrelated and lack shared history between them.
+As such you need to `git merge main --allow-unrelated-histories` to merge main into `workshop/part-3` and `workshop/part-4` branches.

 4. **Add Terramate to an Existing Terraform Project**: